GICDM: Mitigating Hubness for Reliable Distance-Based Generative Model Evaluation: Hubness Measures

 \Cref{tab:hubness_measures} reports results for Cifar10 \cite{krizhevsky2009learning}, FFHQ \cite{kazemi2014one}, ImageNet \cite{deng2009imagenet}, and LSUN Bedroom \cite{yu2015lsun} datasets embedded with VGG16 \cite{DBLP:journals/corr/SimonyanZ14a}, Inceptionv3 \cite{DBLP:conf/cvpr/SzegedyVISW16}, DINOv2 \cite{oquab2023dinov2}, and DINOv3 \cite{DBLP:journals/corr/abs-2508-10104} image encoders, as well as the Free Music Archive \cite{DBLP:conf/ismir/DefferrardBVB17} dataset embedded with the CLAP audio encoder \cite{DBLP:conf/icassp/ElizaldeDIW23}.
 All exhibit hubness.
 DINOv2, which has the lowest dimensionality (1024) among the image encoders (VGG16: 4096, Inceptionv3: 2048, DINOv3: 4096), is the least affected, but still shows hubness.

-For the least affected case, ImageNet with DINOv2 embeddings, the top 1\% most frequent points appear more than 4 times as often as the average point among the 5-nearest neighbors of other points, and 10\% of points are antihubs, never appearing in any 5-nearest neighbor list.
-This hubness affects the reliability of nearest neighbor relationships, which are crucial for distance-based generative model evaluation metrics.
+For the least affected case, ImageNet with DINOv2 embeddings, the top 1\% most frequent points appear more than 4 times as often as the average point among the 5-nearest-neighbors of other points, and 10\% of points are antihubs, never appearing in any 5-nearest-neighbors list.
+This hubness affects the reliability of nearest-neighbor relationships, which are crucial for distance-based generative model evaluation metrics.